lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 1. Starting from projects page in Watson Studio, you should see an additional asset has been added to the project.
 The newly trained and saved model you created above should be visible.

-1. Select the model from the project view, then select `Deployments` from the model view, and finally select `Add Deployment`.
+1. Select the model from the project view.

+1. Select `Deployments` tab on the model window.

+1. Click the `Add Deployment` button.

 1. Name the deployment something unique and click `Save`.